brooklynrail/brooklynrail-platform/content/events/2020/07/hugh-hayden-with-dr-julie-reiss.md

       African sculptures.
 Hayden’s work questions the stasis of social dynamics and asks the viewer to examine their place within an ever-shifting ecosystem. "
+  - person: dr-julie-reiss
+    event_bio: "Dr. Julie Reiss is an art historian who directs a Master's program at Christie's Education.
+Julie has presented papers and chaired panels on issues related to art and climate change at conferences including the College Art Association and the Conference for the Council for European Studies.
+She is the author of From Margin to Center: The Spaces of Installation Art (1999) and the editor of Art, Theory and Practice in the Anthropocene (2018)."
 poets:
   - person: judah-rubin
     event_bio: "Judah Rubin is the author of Antiquarian Historiography, forthcoming